-Paul has spent most of his working career with PwC, the international accounting firm, the last 20 years or so as a Partner, based mainly in Bristol but for a time in New York.
+Paul is the former Chair of ACT.
+He spent most of his working career with PwC, the international accounting firm, the last 20 years or so as a Partner, based mainly in Bristol but for a time in New York.
 Paul is no stranger to ACT as he has provided audit and accountancy services to the business.

 Paul has a number of Directorships/Trustee roles in the charity world.
 He is Treasurer of the Friends of Somerset Churches and Treasurer of the PCC in his local village of East Pennard, where his wife is Church Warden and organist.
 He also sits on the Parish Council.
 Paul also Chairs or is a member of a number of Audit Committees and Remuneration Committees in the commercial world and in the not for profit sector.

 Now retired, Paul and his wife live on a smallholding and breed pedigree Jacob’s sheep and a motley collection of rare breeds of chickens.
 He also participates and helps organise long distance car rallies including a classic car rally from Peking to Paris.
 Paul became a Trustee for ACT in 2010.
 Paul has two grown up children who has followed in his footsteps and are both Chartered Accountants.

 David is the Chief Executive of Andrews Property Group with 30 years of property experience.

 With an honours degree in a property related subject and subsequent qualification as a Chartered Surveyor, David joined Andrews in 1997 and became Chief Executive of the Property Group in 2016.

 His work in the charitable sector has involved projects for children on deprived estates and latterly in the UK prison service.
 David has a busy life outside of Andrews, as a Trustee for ACT and being involved with a number of community based groups.